 Moving on we pass under some train tracks.
 To your right, visible through the gates, is the Vienna Freight Centre South, the number one city’s homage to Chuggington.
 Completed in 2016, the area (77 football pitches in size) is the main handling point for European rail to road freight traffic in the capital.
 Each year it processes about 200 thousand containers which is half than envisaged.
 However, in the words of the Austrian state railways it “reduces the volume of lorries and trains in the Vienna urban area and strengthens Vienna as a location for all Thomas the Tank Engine fans in central Europe”.
 There is an “Info Box” chartering the planning and development but you have to call in advance to book an appointment (presumably with der dicke Kontrolleur).

 You are now standing on the most southerly rim of Vienna.
 To your left are the obligatory Schrebergarten (small gardens with dwellings of variable size) and to your right, farmland stretching in the distance about a mile to the S31 motorway and Lower Austria.
 To the south west you can see the start of the Alps, to the north, the tenth and parts of Vienna’s 12th district.
-And to the west, about ten minutes up the road is the ultimate in slow-food: snails.
+And to the east, about ten minutes up the road is the ultimate in slow-food: snails.

 Established on the family farm in 2008 by Andreas Gugumuck (former IT manager, techno producer and champion boxer), Gugumuck is Vienna’s foremost snail producer.
 Snails have apparently been a delicacy in Viennese cuisine since the 18th century and there was even a marketplace behind the Peterskiche in the 1st district (the original wet market).
 More impressive still was that Andreas was named “Best Young Famer in Europe” by the European Parliament in 2012 who were wowed by his new and sustainable farming methods.
 In 2014 the farm became the Vienna Escargot Manufactory, including a shop and a farm-to-table bistro and to quote Andreas: